 Dave is an experienced technology executive, consumer marketer, consultant, educator, and social entrepreneur, with a strong interest in values-based innovation.
 Dave’s fascination with innovation led him to explore why innovative technology creates breakthroughs in some cases and for some companies, and in other cases does not.
 The results of this exploration, and of his work in both the classroom and the business world are captured in his first book Hunter or Hunted:Technology, Innovation, and Competitive Strategy.

 He is both a lecturer and the Executive Director of the applied innovation program at UC Berkeley’s Haas School of Business.
-He teaches graduate level innovation and experiential learning courses, and directs Berkeley’s Haas@Work “innovation agency” model – which assists corporations in driving innovation initiatives inside their firms using Haas students, faculty, and frameworks.
-Program clients include Adobe, Dow, Intel, Nissan, SAP, VF, Visa and dozens of other firms.
+He teaches graduate level design thinking and innovation courses, and directs Berkeley’s Innovation, Creativity and Design Practice – which assists corporations in driving innovation initiatives inside their firms using Haas students, faculty, and frameworks.
+Program clients include Adobe, Clorox, Dow, Intel, Nissan, SAP, Visa and dozens of other firms.
 He also co-founded UC Berkeley’s corporate Roundtable on Applied Innovation and Design (BRAID), and is the faculty director for Berkeley’s Innovation for Responsible and Sustainable Impact program in Geneva Switzerland.

-Dave recently introduced foresight work into the Haas MBA curriculum, and to roundtable members.
+Dave recently introduced foresight work into the Haas MBA curriculum.
 A response to technology-driven exponential change, this methodology provides a strategic framework for avoiding blindspots and anticipating and managing disruption.
-He is also redesigning the core MBA design thinking course.
-Before moving to Haas, Dave designed and taught the e-business and technology strategy course for the Executive MBA Program at St. Mary’s College.
+He has also lectured for a variety of other business schools including Vlerick (Belgium) UNIGE (Switzerland), Porto (Portugal), St. Gallen (Switzerland), and St. Mary’s.

 As an active consultant, facilitator, and coach, Dave has worked on innovation related initiatives with a variety of Fortune 1000 companies, as well as several NGOs, and the United States Air Force.
 He has coached thousands of students and executives to collectively solve problems, coalesce as teams, and work more collaboratively, while developing innovative solutions to ambiguous and difficult issues of culture, performance, and growth.
 He writes and speaks frequently on the topics of human centered design, innovation capability, and responsible business, including keynotes and a piece on the topic of innovation culture in the MIT Sloan Management Review.